ppy/osu-wiki/wiki/Tournaments/TMC/4th/en.md

  ({Red Team}) VS ({Blue Team})`.
 2. If less than 2 players from a team are present at match time, the match can be postponed for up to **10 minutes**.
 If there are still less than 2 players from a team, a *win by default* will be declared for the side with the most members present.
    - If both teams don’t have enough players to present and still have available staff and are not influenced by other match processes, the match can be rescheduled.
-   - If a match cannot be rescheduled, the higher seeded team will *win by default*.
+   - If a match cannot be rescheduled, the higher-seeded team will *win by default*.
 3. Each captain must use `!roll` once in the match's chatroom.
    - The winner of the `!roll` team **picks** and **protects** first.
    - The loser of the `!roll` team **bans** first.
 4. After the order is determined, the pick and ban phase will have the following steps:
-   1. `!roll` winner protect a beatmap, followed by another team.
+   1. `!roll` winner protects a beatmap, followed by another team.
 They may not protect the same beatmap.
 Protected beatmaps may not be banned.
    2. `!roll` loser bans a map, followed by another team.
-   3. (If it’s in group stage) `!roll` loser bans the second map, followed by another team.
+   3. (If it’s in the group stage) `!roll` loser bans the second map, followed by another team.
-   4. `!roll` winner pick the 1st map, followed by alternate picks afterwards.
+   4. `!roll` winner picks the 1st map, followed by alternate picks afterwards.
 5. Teams will be allowed 2 minutes to pick a beatmap and 2 minutes to press the `Ready` button on their client.
 If a team takes more time than allotted for either action, the procedures adopted will be as follows:
    - For the first occurrence:
      - The team will receive a verbal warning from the referee; in addition, the referee may opt to forcefully use the team's tactical timeout to allow for the team to pick.
-     - If the team does not pick a map within 15 seconds from when the timer expires, the referee will apply the procedure for subsequent occurrences listed below, i.e, a random pick will be used for a pick timer, and the match will be forcefully started for a ready timer.
+     - If the team does not pick a map within 15 seconds from when the timer expires, the referee will apply the procedure for subsequent occurrences listed below, i.e., a random pick will be used for a pick timer, and the match will be forcefully started for a ready timer.
    - On subsequent occurrences:
      - For a pick timer: a random map will be chosen from the mappool using `!roll X`, where X is the number of beatmaps that were neither picked nor banned, excluding the tiebreaker.
      - For a ready timer: the referee will issue the `!mp start 10` command, regardless of how many players from each team are present in the lobby, using `!mp kick` on any extra players for each team, starting from the top (i.e., the first valid player combination for each team will be forced to play the pick).
 The results for such games are to be taken as is.
      - Repeat offenders may receive further sanctions from the coordinator.
-6. Each team will receive only one timeout of 3 minutes, to be used as extra time to pick or ban a beatmap (tactical), or a technical issue occurs (technical). *The timeout is optional.*
+6. Each team will receive only one timeout of 3 minutes, to be used as extra time to pick or ban a beatmap (tactical) or if a technical issue occurs (technical). *The timeout is optional.*
    - This timeout is automatically consumed when regular picking time runs out.
    - The tactical timeout may be called on a tiebreaker, provided that both teams' captains agree to it.
-7. If players are unavailable when rematch (e.g. technical issue or unavoidable player absence), they influenced team could replace those players while keeping the remaining players same.
+7. If players are unavailable for a rematch (e.g., technical issue or unavoidable player absence), the influenced team could replace those players while keeping the remaining players the same.

 ### Scheduling instructions